QED-it/zcash_tx_tool/README.md

-# Zcash Transaction Tool
+# Zcash tx-tool

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-The **Zcash Transaction Tool** is designed to create and send Zcash transactions to a node (e.g., Zebra).
+The **Zcash tx-tool** is designed to create and send Zcash transactions to a node (e.g., Zebra).
 It currently supports transaction versions V5 and V6, including the Orchard ZSA (Zcash Shielded Assets) functionality.

 This repository includes a simple Zebra Docker image that incorporates the OrchardZSA version of Zebra and runs in regtest mode.